krmboya/request-proxy/README.md

 Replace `my.proxy.site.com` with the URL of the proxy server.

-The initial plan was to implement the proxy using a python script running behind a web server, but decided to keep things simple and do it in the webserver itself
+The initial plan was to implement the proxy using a python script running behind a web server, but decided to keep things simple and do it in the webserver itself.

+An example running server: http://proxy.99nth.com